35 pages • 1 hour read

 Takei uses his father’s meetings with the other families to break down the different generations of Japanese found in Camp Rohwer: the Issei, Nisei, and Sangei.
 The Issei left Japan for America and are first-generation Americans.
 The Nisei are the second generation, born in America, and the Sangei are children of the Nisei.

 The men in the camp build boardwalks to keep the grounds from becoming muddy and dangerous during rainstorms.
 The roads help, but there are growing problems with the lack of privacy in the cabins and the quality of the food.
 George’s father becomes a representative of the camp, serving as the Block Manager.
 He is 39 years old, which makes him a logical bridge between the older and younger generations.
+His fluency in Japanese and English also makes him a good choice as a liaison between the American soldiers and the Japanese internees.

 Asian American & Pacific Islander...